 Cultural festivals

-Vienna is famous for its cultural festivals, such as the Vienna Festival, which is an annual celebration of music, theater, and dance.
+Vienna is famous for its cultural festivals, such as the Vienna Festival, which is an annual celebration of music, theatre, and dance.
 Vienna also has a range of seasonal festivals, such as the Viennese Ice Dream, which takes place during the winter months, and the Vienna Film Festival, which takes place in the summer.

 Significance of holidays